 "Skeleton requires high mental and physical game - and chutzpah (guts!).
 If I am able to qualify for the Olympics this season, there will be a huge sense of pride for me representing Israel and my family.
 It would be a great sense of accomplishment " - Georgie Cohen

 International debut representing Israel in skeleton in the European Cup.

 First gold medal in the British Columbia Cup race in February 2019.

-Then qualified for the World Championships race in Whistler, Canada (the world’s fastest track).
+The first-ever female to represent Israel at the World Championships race, which took place in Whistler, Canada (the world’s fastest track).

 Qualified the first-ever female Intercontinental Cup spot for Israel.

 Winner of "Inspirational Performance" at the Cambridge United Community Trust awards.